cloudoi-kuku/aspnet-core-training/Module13-Building-Microservices/README.md

 - Azure CLI installed
 - Basic understanding of cloud concepts

-**Azure-First Approach**:
+**Azure AKS Approach**:
-1. Understand microservices in the cloud context
+1. Understand microservices in the Kubernetes context
-2. Build services designed for Azure
+2. Build services designed for containerized deployment
-3. Deploy directly to Azure Container Apps
+3. Deploy to Azure AKS using Terraform and Helm
-4. Use Azure services for communication and data
+4. Use cloud-native services for communication and data
+5. Implement comprehensive monitoring and observability

 ## 🏗️ What Are Microservices?